Star Wars merch deals cut prices on toys and figures by up to 60% for May 4

 £69.99 £52.99 at Amazon

-For more essential gear, don't forget about the best board games, the best card games, and the top board games for families.
+For more essential gear, don't forget about the best Star Wars gifts, these Star Wars board games, or the best Lego Star Wars sets.